CipherCosmos/code-byte/hackarena-backend/README-docker.md

-# HackArena Backend - Docker Development Setup
+# Code Byte Backend - Docker Development Setup

-This guide explains how to run the HackArena backend locally using Docker Compose for development.
+This guide explains how to run the Code Byte backend locally using Docker Compose for development.

 ## Prerequisites